OniDaito/HOLLy/README.markdown

     .
     cargo run --release --bin render /data/Cep152_all.mat /paper/1.41 24 1.41 10 cep_all_accepted.txt

 ... filling the missing steps with the other sigma levels.
 This takes quite a while, even with only 10 augmentations.
-The pre-rendered data can be found [here]() complete the with the full instructions for generating it.
+The pre-rendered data can be found on [Zenodo](https://zenodo.org/record/4751057) complete the with the full instructions for generating it.

 ## Outputs